stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 [Supported Versions table](https://github.com/kubernetes/ingress-nginx?tab=readme-ov-file#supported-versions-table)
-indicates Nginx v1.12 is the first version compaible with Kubernetes v1.32 and, most conviniently, the updated version is nearly the only difference between the default depoloyment based on the Helm template and the deployment used in previous clusters.
+indicates Nginx v1.12 is the first version compaible with Kubernetes v1.32 and, most conviniently, the updated version is nearly the only difference between the default deployment based on the Helm template and the deployment used in previous clusters.

 ``` console